 '''

 Username: admin

 Password: [admin login password]

 CLI session with the ECS4150-28P is opened.

 To end the CLI session, enter [Exit].

 Console#

+'''

+'''

-Username: guest
+Username: quest

-Password: [guest login password]
+Password: [quest login password]

 CLI session with the ECS4150-28P is opened.

 To end the CLI session, enter [Exit].

 Console>enable

-'''

-'''

 Password: [privileged level password]

 Console#

 '''

-Configuration Configuration commands are privileged level commands used to modify switch settings.
+Configuration Configuration commands are privileged level commands used to modify switch Commands settings.
 These commands modify the running configuration only and are not saved when the switch is rebooted.
-To store the running configuration in non-volatile storage, use the copy running-config startup-config command.
+To store the running configuration in nonvolatile storage, use the copy running-config startup-config command.